Kimberley Dynamiters (WKHL): History

 Kimberley was home to the Sullivan Mine, one of the largest lead and zinc mines in the world.
 The mining company, Cominco, actively scouted players for their Kimberly team hoping to build a team that would beat their rivals from Trail.
 The promise of a good wage and steady work attracted some of the very best hockey players to the area.
 Players with the Kimberly Dynamiters in the 1930s were making more money than a regular player in the NHL.
 The result was that the West Kootenay League became the centre for some of the best hockey in Canada.

+The West Kootenay League operated from 1922-23 through 1940-41.
+Many of the players resisted the idea of turning professional because it limited their time to work a stable and well-paid mining job.
+They would also have to take a pay cut if they moved to the NHL.